MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-reliability/includes/6-keep-it-simple.md

 *Applying the approach and outcomes*

-- AS part of the initial release of the Contoso Travel-branded version of the app, the team decides to remove the website feedback component of the workload.
+- As part of the initial release of the Contoso Travel-branded version of the app, the team decides to remove the website feedback component of the workload.
 - A smaller codebase lowers the cost of maintenance and operations.
-And, in this case, there is no impact to the business requirements.
+And, in this case, there’s no impact to the business requirements.

 ## Standardize your software development lifecycle